-In UAE, ADNOC Distribution expects new stations delivery momentum to continue and fuel volume growth to sustain in 2023, with a plan to open 25 to 35 new stations opportunities of TotalEnergies Marketing Egypt by unlocking value potential in fuel distribution. lubricants and aviation businesses supported by economic growth and post-COVID recovery.
+In UAE, ADNOC Distribution expects new stations delivery momentum to continue and fuel volume growth to sustain in 2023, with a plan to open 25 to 35 new stations commitment to expanding business in attractive international growth markets.
+Egypt's fuel retail market is highly attractive with a potential for future growth.
+Due to its young and expanding population, alongside a series of progressive economic reforms, Egypt has recorded positive GDP growth with a strong outlook.
+Through this transaction, ADNOC Distribution and TotalEnergies are expected to explore future growth opportunities of TotalEnergies Marketing Egypt by unlocking value potential in fuel distribution, lubricants and aviation businesses supported by economic growth and post-COVID recovery.